 As art educators, we not only want students to create art, but we also hope to create a learning environment where every student feels included, valued, and encouraged.
-The desire to create a positive experience in an inclusive art room helps drive everything we do.
+The desire to create a positive experience in an inclusive art room drives everything we do.
 Our students know they are valued and represented in their learning.
 They can create personal art inspired by a diverse variety of artists and themes.
 In an inclusive art room, students learn and thrive from identifying similarities and celebrating differences in others.

 What is an inclusive art room?

 An inclusive art room is developed when a teacher takes into consideration the needs of all students.
 The teacher ensures students of all backgrounds are not only tolerated and respected but are actively included in the classroom environment and curriculum.
-Art, in particular, provides teachers a unique opportunity to give positive representation to diverse populations.
+Art, in particular, provides teachers with a unique opportunity to give positive representation to diverse populations.
 Teachers can incorporate artists and themes to connect with students from marginalized groups while showing all students everyone is valued.

 Why is inclusivity important?

 When art teachers strive to create an inclusive art room, it shows they understand the impact acceptance, respect, and validation have on a student’s learning potential.
 Many of us can understand how feeling valued can impact our self-esteem.
 It transfers into how we work, learn, and create.
 Imagine the impact if all of your students felt this way when they come into your art room.
 The weight of fear, insecurity, and pain could be lifted from your students if you make an effort to demonstrate that you see and value them as unique individuals.

 All students can benefit from a safe and inclusive learning environment.
 Some of your students may not identify with a minority or marginalized group.
 By including as many students as possible, everyone can learn from a variety of perspectives and become a more well-rounded individual and artist.